datsoftlyngby/soft2019spring-ai/projects/project3/README.md

   - Accuracy/Precision/Recall
   - ROC curve, Prec-Recall curve: ROC or P-R?
 Remember all that fuzz with balanced data sets...

-**_Hand in thorough reporting on your choices of:_**
+**_Hand in thorough reporting on your choices of:
-  **_ - features, from correlation studies in Part 1, and some common sense
+  - features, from correlation studies in Part 1, and some common sense
   - training and validation splits.
-If applicable: bagging/boosting/ensemble learning_**
+If applicable: bagging/boosting/ensemble learning
-  **_ - experiments with un-/re-/balanced datasets.
+  - experiments with un-/re-/balanced datasets.
-   - network topologies as of part 3.3 above._**
+   - network topologies as of part 3.3 above.
-  **_ - metrics, and how metrics are influenced by un-balancing/re-balancing the dataset Your reasoning behind those choices and the outcomes is in focus here.
+  - metrics, and how metrics are influenced by un-balancing/re-balancing the dataset Your reasoning behind those choices and the outcomes is in focus here.
 Include sufficient plots and numbers to support your conclusions on the training/validtion._**

 #### Hyperparameter Grid Search